New Zealand–Ukraine relations: Economic relations and tourism

-Since the Ukraine was part of the Soviet Union until 1992, there was limited information on the volume of trade with New Zealand.
+Since Ukraine was part of the Soviet Union until 1992, there was limited information on the volume of trade with New Zealand.
 According to Christchurch businessman John Henderson, Ukrainian enterprises were a major market for New Zealand wool exports in 1980.

-Due to Ukraine's economic stagnation during the 1990s, bilateral trade between New Zealand and the Ukraine was chaotic with both countries having to develop their economic relations from "scratch."
+Due to Ukraine's economic stagnation during the 1990s, bilateral trade between New Zealand and Ukraine was chaotic with both countries having to develop their economic relations from "scratch."
 By 2004, Ukraine only ranked 136th on New Zealand's list of trading partners.

 After Ukraine's economy stabilise in 2004, the two countries concluded a bilateral agreement on goods access according to the rules of the World Trade Organization.
-In 2006, Foreign Minister Peters visited the Ukraine to promote bilateral cooperation in the areas of satellites and aircraft building, informational technologies, fishing, and agriculture.
+In 2006, Foreign Minister Peters visited Ukraine to promote bilateral cooperation in the areas of satellites and aircraft building, informational technologies, fishing, and agriculture.
 New Zealand dairy producer Fonterra also viewed Ukraine as a market for its dairy exports.

 In terms of public diplomacy, New Zealand's "Operation Cover Up" programme supported orphanages in Ukraine during the early 2000s.
 During the 2000s, high schools in Christchurch and Kharkiv explored establishing contacts.

 In late 2004, 16 New Zealand residents visited Ukraine through the auspices of the Auckland-based tourism company "Beyond Tours Ltd." By 2005, this figure, had grown to 38 individuals.
 Between July 2004 and June 2005, 335 New Zealand residents visited Ukraine.

-By 2017, the total trade volume between New Zealand and the Ukraine was NZ$22 million.
-New Zealand exported NZ$12.4 million worth of goods to the Ukraine including frozen wish, grape wine, cereals, and meat.
-In return, the Ukraine exported NZ$9.4 million worth of processed products including boats, floating structures, fats, oils, dyes, tannin, and paint.
+By 2017, the total trade volume between New Zealand and Ukraine was NZ$22 million.
+New Zealand exported NZ$12.4 million worth of goods to Ukraine including frozen wish, grape wine, cereals, and meat.
+In return, Ukraine exported NZ$9.4 million worth of processed products including boats, floating structures, fats, oils, dyes, tannin, and paint.